-Truly the list is endless.
+Honestly, the list is endless.
 Don't you want these benefits?
 Me too!
-Now let's talk about how to meditate.
+Now, let's talk about how to meditate.

 First, start small.
 Meditation does not have to be an hour long.
 Start with just a minute of conscious breathing.
 Become aware of the air going in and out of your lungs.

 Second, do it daily.
 Set an alarm.
 Set an intention to do this task every day.
 It takes 21 days to make a habit, so think about doing a short meditation every day for three weeks.
-By that time, the effects will already start to show, and you will see and feel results.
+By then, the effects will already show, and you will see and feel results.

 Next, try different types of meditation.
-There are guided meditations, independent meditations, breathing meditation, body meditation and more.
+There are guided meditations, independent meditations, breathing meditations, body meditation and more.
 Don't get stuck in just one type.
-Find one that you like and do it a few times a week, but don't be afraid to experiment.
+Find one you like and do it a few times a week but be bold and experiment.

-Next, don't get frustrated if your mind wanders.
+Next, stay calm if your mind wanders.
 Most people think the purpose of meditation is to clear your mind.
 That's not it.
-The purpose of meditation is to calm the mind, to allow you to become more aware of your thoughts and feelings.
+The purpose of meditation is to calm the mind and to allow you to become more aware of your thoughts and feelings.
 If your mind wanders, gently thank it and return to your meditation.
 Return your focus on inhaling and exhaling if you are struggling.

-Lastly, don't go in looking for that "good feeling.”
+Lastly, don't go in looking for that "good feeling."
 I once heard a speaker say that the purpose of meditation is not about feeling good, but it is sometimes a side effect.
 We are not trying to get rid of feelings.
-If you go into meditation thinking that it is going to fix the problem, you are going to leave frustrated.
-Instead, go into meditation thinking that you want to calm your mind, be able to focus better, make choices more in line with your values.
+If you go into meditation thinking that it will fix the problem, you will leave frustrated.
+Instead, go into meditation thinking that you want to calm your mind, focus better, and make choices more aligned with your values.
 Could that lead to the possibility of feeling better?
 Yes.